-If the tax return is submitted electronically with the electronic system of the National Revenue Agency through a Personal Identification Code or an electronic signature by 31 March of the following year, tax-liable persons can benefit from a discount of 5% of the outstanding amount due for payment.
+If the tax return is submitted electronically with the electronic system of the National Revenue Agency through a Personal Identification Code or an electronic signature by 31 March of the following year and the tax due is paid within the same deadline, tax-liable persons can benefit from a discount of 5% of the outstanding amount due for payment.
 The deadline for payment is 30 April of the following year.